2022 TOP RATED DENTAL IMPLANTS PROVIDER IN POMPANO BEACH, FL

 How painful is the dental implant surgery?
 Dental implant surgery involves some degree of trauma to both the gums and the jaw.
 The surgery itself should not involve any pain since the mouth will be completely numbed.
 Later on as the numbness wears off, though, patients may often feel some level of pain.

-complications and risks of dental
+What are the complications and risks of dental implants

 The risks and complications are low and include infection, damage to other teeth, delayed bone healing, nerve damage, prolonged bleeding.
 If you are willing to take these risks, dental implants it is the best permanent solution for replacing teeth.